Theryal/Basic_Mail_Merger/README.md

-# Basic_Mail_Merger
+# Mail_Merger
 Used to generate basic birthday invitations.

-One of the projects from Angela Yu's Udemy Course.
+Made using python, one of my first ever projects